yimp341/nd00333-capstone/starter_file/README.md

 ## Hyperparameter Tuning
-*TODO*: What kind of model did you choose for this experiment and why?
-Give an overview of the types of parameters and their ranges used for the hyperparameter search
+We used a desicion tree classifier for this project.
+The reason is mainly that there are several columns labeles with "yes" and "no", this leads to a decision tree.
+The rest of the columns are labeled differently but the values are just integers from 1 to five and many of them actually refer to ordered "levels" like quality of relationships or education.
+The parameters.

+The parameters chosed for tunning in this project are Min_sample_split, i.e. the minimum number of samples required to split an internal node.
+We chosed to give a range varying among units and tens in order to determine if the model needs several (50) or few samples for splitting.
+The second parameter is Max_leaf_nodes, which restricts the number of ending nodes of the tree.
+Here the model is deciding the expansion capacity of the tree, we want to know if it is better that the tree expands significantly at. the ends

 ### Results
 *TODO*: What are the results you got with your model?
 What were the parameters of the model?
-How could you have improved it?
+The best parameters otained from this experiment are:
+Max_leaf_nodes=5,
+Min_samples_split=10,
+and the accuracy achieved for these parameters was 0.42.
+The model could be improved for sure, since the acuracy is quite low, and I think that we could change to a non-binary tree, cause several columns have labels from 1 to 5.
+I think a tree with 5 leaves for some of the nodes.
+However, since some (and not few) of the columns are labeled with 'yes' and 'no' tags, we could analize the data set separately.

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.